-Mrs Crosbie, chief operating officer at Clydesdale and Yorkshire banks, told a business women’s conference that when her company did publish its figures: “There was disappointment, but no huge surprise.”
+Mrs Crosbie, chief operating officer at Clydesdale and Yorkshire banks, told the Inspiring Women in Business conference in Edinburgh that when her company did publish its figures: “There was disappointment, but no huge surprise.”

 Clydesdale revealed that it had a 36% gap in pay between men and women.
 It was one of the highest in Scotland alongside its potential bid target Virgin Money (38.4%).

-Speaking at the Inspiring Women in Business conference in Edinburgh, supported by Accenture, Mrs Crosbie said: “It is something everyone in the organisation has been aware of.
+Addressing the event, supported by Accenture, Mrs Crosbie said: “It is something everyone in the organisation has been aware of.